 - One cup of warm water.

-- One teaspoon of dish soap.
+- One teaspoon of mild dish soap.

-- One teaspoon of mineral oil.
+- One teaspoon of mineral oil (adds a slight shine).

 Best Way to Clean Vinyl and Leather Car Interiors

-- Time: One to two hours.
+- Time: 1 to 2 hours.

 - Difficulty: Intermediate.